New additivity properties of the relative entropy of entanglement and its generalizations: Necessary and sufficient conditions for the optimizer

 \section{Necessary and sufficient conditions for the optimizer}

-In this section we derive necessary and sufficient conditions for the optimal state of the minimization problem~\eqref{problem}.
-We formulate our result for any convex resource theory~\cite{Gour,Brandao2}.
-Resource theories offer a general framework to quantify the usefulness of quantum states and their inconvertibility under free operations.
-A convex resource theory is defined by a closed non-empty convex subset of quantum states called \textit{free states} and a set of \textit{free operations} with the property that they are closed under composition and map free states into free states.
-We denote the set of free states by $\mathcal{F}$.
-Some examples of resource theories include entanglement theory~\cite{horodecki2009quantum,Plenio,Vlatko}, athermality in thermodynamics~\cite{Brandao3,faist2015gibbs,Oppenheim} , and coherence~\cite{Winter,aberg2006quantifying,baumgratz2014quantifying}.
-To this purpose, we generalize the quantity~\eqref{problem}.
+In this section, we derive necessary and sufficient conditions for the optimal state of the minimization problem~\eqref{problem}.
+We formulate our result for very general convex optimization problems.
+Let $\mathcal{F}$ be a closed and convex set that contains a state with full support.
 We define

-Note that the above minimum is always achieved for any resource theory (see Appendix~\ref{lower-semicontinuous}).
+Note that the above minimum is always achieved (see Appendix~\ref{lower-semicontinuous}).
+In quantum resource theories, the above function quantifies the amount of `quantum resource' contained in a state (see~\cite{Gour,Brandao2} for a review).
+Resource theories offer a general framework to quantify the usefulness of quantum states and their inconvertibility under free operations.
+A convex resource theory is defined by a closed convex subset of quantum states called \textit{free states} and a set of \textit{free operations} with the property that they are closed under composition and map free states into free states.
+Hence, in this setting, $\mathcal{F}$ is the set of free states.
+Some examples of resource theories include entanglement theory~\cite{horodecki2009quantum,Plenio,vedral1997quantifying}, athermality in thermodynamics~\cite{Brandao3,faist2015gibbs,Oppenheim}, and coherence~\cite{Winter,aberg2006quantifying,baumgratz2014quantifying}.
 We call a function a resource monotone if it does not increase under free operations.
-It is straightforward to prove that the above quantity is a resource monotone for $(\alpha,z) \in \mathcal{D}$.
+It is straightforward to prove that the quantity~\eqref{problem F} is a resource monotone for $(\alpha,z) \in \mathcal{D}$.
 In entanglement theory, where $\mathcal{F}= \SEP$, the above quantity reduces to the entanglement monotone in~\eqref{problem}.
-We also assume that the free set contains a state with full support.
-This is a consequence of the requirement that the monotone~\eqref{problem F} must be always finite for all $\alpha \geq 1$ and full support states.
-The latter requirement is a reasonable assumption since in any reasonable resource theory, strictly speaking, no state can have infinite resource.
+In quantum resource theories, the existence of a full-rank state is equivalent to the requirement that the monotone~\eqref{problem F} must always be finite for all $\alpha \geq 1$ and full support states.
+The latter requirement is a reasonable assumption since in any reasonable resource theory, strictly speaking, no state can have infinite resources.
+However, we remark that the results we derive in this section are very general and the set $\mathcal{F}$ does not necessarily have to be linked to any quantum resource theory.
+We first prove two auxiliary lemmas. \begin{lemma} Let $\tau > 0$ and $\sigma \geq 0$.
+Then, for $\beta \in (-1,0) \cup (0,1) $, we have